 Boards of directors are responsible for ensuring the appropriate use of organizational assets.
 That being said, the board's role in compensation matters for the staff should be limited to approving the compensation plan developed by the chief executive.
-This process should include ensuring that the plan aligns with organizational values as well as verifying that the plan supports the organization's recruitment efforts and is realistic relative to the organization's overall budget and resources.
-It is not appropriate for the board to review line-item details of individual employee salaries or to become involved in salary negotiation but some finance or executive committees review salaries (on a macro level) on a periodic basis to ensure plan appropriateness.
-It also is good practice for the board to review the overall compensation packages of senior staff whose compensation is included in the Form 990.
+This process should include ensuring that the plan aligns with organizational values, supports the recruitment efforts and is realistic relative to the organization's overall budget and resources.
+It is not appropriate for the board to review line-item details of individual employee salaries or to become involved in salary negotiation, although some finance or executive committees review salaries periodically on a macro level to ensure plan appropriateness.
+It is also good practice for the board to review the overall compensation packages of senior staff whose compensation is included in Form 990.

-Executive compensation is a hotbed issue; if not managed effectively, it can pose serious public relations concerns for nonprofit organizations.
-Donors, charity watchdog groups, and the media often examine the executive compensation practices of nonprofits as an indicator of commitment to fiduciary responsibility and appropriateness.
-As stated earlier, the board must be involved in determining the compensation package for the chief executive, in conjunction with an internal HR leader or external compensation consultant, and ensure that the package is reasonable, negotiated at arms-length, and not too closely dependent on the organization's revenue.
+Executive compensation is a hotbed issue.
+If not managed effectively, it can pose serious public relations concerns for nonprofit organizations.
+Donors, charity watchdog groups and the media often examine the executive compensation practices of nonprofits as an indicator of commitment to fiduciary responsibility and appropriateness.
+As stated earlier, the board must be involved in determining the compensation package for the chief executive, in conjunction with an internal HR leader or external compensation consultant, and ensure that the package is reasonable, negotiated at arm's length and not too closely dependent on the organization's revenue.